zenna/Spec.jl/README.md

 @pre f x > 0
 ```

-This will define the precondition `x > 0` for the most recently defined method for `f`.
+This will define the precondition `x > 0` for the most recently defined method for the generic function `f`.

 Multiple specifications can be expressed by simply adding additional lines.
 For example: